Light modifiers for on-camera flash

 I want to control the direction of my bounce flash.
-The generic light modifiers work counter to that .. they flood the room with light from the camera’s position.
+The generic light modifiers work counter to that … they flood the room with light from the camera’s position.
 But what I’m after is directional light from my flashgun, and for that I need to bounce my flash in specific ways and the generic flash modifiers won’t help.
 For this, I mostly use the The Black Foamie Thing.

 The on-camera flash modifier I use most often, is The Black Foamie Thing.
-But there are times though that I do need to disperse light directly from my speedlight, and for this I either use the Stofen (because it is cheap and small and fits in my pocket), or the Better Bounce Card (because it is inexpensive and light and works as efficiently as any of the other light modifiers).
+But there are times though that I do need to disperse light directly from my speedlight, and for this I either use the Stofen (because it is cheap and small and fits in my pocket), or a white bounce card (because it is inexpensive and light and works as efficiently as any of the other light modifiers).
 Some light modifiers are so heavy, that they risk damaging the speedlight’s rotating flash-head through constant use.
 I also use the Spinlight 360, arguably the most versatile light modifier setup.

 So there it is .. the light modifier I use 95% of the time when I’m indoors – a piece of cheap black foam to flag the light from my speedlight.
 There are also two other light modifiers I would recommend to disperse light when it isn’t entirely possible to bounce flash entirely off other surfaces.
 I’ve tried numerous of the light modifiers on the market, but I feel that I simply don’t need them … and I think the results I achieve weekend after weekend, consistently prove me true on this.

 Regarding any light modifier – we need to figure out first why we think you need a light modifier, and then why that specific light modifier.
 And putting a little thought into what it is we want to achieve with on-camera speedlights, it might even become apparent that the advertising hype for these items won’t help us nearly as much as a clear understanding of flash photography and light.